kraj011/captcha-harvester-ios/README.md

 ```
 the tokens array can be modified to your needs from anywhere in your code.

-If you have any questions, feel free to email me (davidkrajewski@yahoo.com) or DM me on twitter (@DynxSZN)!
+If you have any questions, feel free to email me (davidkrajewski@yahoo.com) or DM me on twitter (@DynxSZN).

-## Author

-David Krajewski, davidkrajewski@yahoo.com

 ## License

 captcha-harvester-ios is available under the MIT license.
 See the LICENSE file for more info.

+## Author
+David Krajewski, davidkrajewski@yahoo.com

 ## Thanks